Emergency Department Access

 Hospital: The name of the hospital.

-Hospital Type: The type of hospital, which includes acute care hospitals, critical access hospitals (CAHs), and children's hospitals.
+Hospital Type: The type of hospital, which includes acute care hospitals, acute care -Department of Defense hospitals, critical access hospitals, and children's hospitals.

-Hospital Ownership: The ownership type for the hospital, which includes: Voluntary non-profit - Private, Government - Federal, Proprietary, Government - Hospital District of Authority, Government - Local, Voluntary non-profit - Other, Voluntary non-profit - Church, Physician, Government - State and Tribal.
+Hospital Ownership: The ownership type for the hospital, which includes: Voluntary non-profit - Private, Voluntary non-profit - Other, Voluntary non-profit - Church, Tribal, Proprietary, Physician, Government - State, Government - Local, Government - Hospital District of Authority, Government - Federal, Department of Defense.

 Measure Name: The name of the timely and effective care measure.
 The measures include the following:

-OP_18b: Average (median) time patients spent in the emergency department before leaving from the visit.
-A lower value is desired.
+- OP_18c: Average (median) time patients spent in the emergency department before leaving from the visit- Psychiatric/Mental Health Patients.
+A lower number of minutes is better.

 - OP_22: Percentage of patients who left the emergency department before being seen.
 A lower value is desired.

 Measure Score: The numeric score for the measure which may represent the average time in minutes or a proportion depending on the measure.
 See Measure Name for more information on how to interpret the score for each measure.
-The reporting period for the ED_2b and OP_18b measures is July 1, 2018 through June 30, 2019 and for OP_22 measure is January 1, 2018 through December 31, 2018.
+The reporting period for the OP_18b and OP_18c measures is October 1, 2019, through September 30, 2020, and for OP_22 measure is January 1, 2019, through December 31, 2019.

 Denominator: The sample size used to determine the score for the measure.